phbarao/phbarao/README.md

 <h3>Hi, I'm Pedro!
 A frontend developer from Brazil, currently looking for new oportunities.</h3>
 <p>I started learning how to code in 2019, after nine years working as a web/graphic designer.
 Since then I've worked hard to improve my skills everyday.</p>

-✅   Available for job or freelance opportunities;
+✅   Available for job opportunities;
 🚀   Frontend focus, full stack interest;
 🖥   Using React, React Native, Styled Components, Node, Express, MongoDB, PostgreSQL;
 🛠   My code is tested using Cypress, Jest and React Testing Library;
 📝   I use Git and Github for versioning;
-🔍   I'm currently learning Typescript, Docker and Clean Architecture;
+🔍   I'm currently learning Typescript, Next,js, Docker and Clean Architecture;
-🐍.
-Python enthusiast;
-🎛   Would be fun to colaborate on projects envolving music;
-📈   Would be great to colaborate on solutions for finances and stock market;

 <h3>Connect with me:</h3>
 <p>